alkihis/twitter-archive-reader/README.md

 ### Getting ready

-Once you've created the instance, you must the ready-ness status of the object with the `.ready()` promise.
+Once you've created the instance, you must wait for the ready-ness status of the object with the `.ready()` promise.

 ```ts
 // You can create TwitterArchive with all supported